Gold Coast Model Railway Club Inc.

 Photo left- Mudgeeraba station 1961 with passing loop removed

-Remains Mudgeeraba Creek bridge below where the southbound motorway lane now resides
+emains of the Mudgeeraba Creek bridge, below where the southbound motorway lane now resides.

 West Burleigh